paulwexler/opinions/on_coding/README.md

 I always write the doc strings first, then I implement what was described.
 Writing the doc string is actually step 4. during the recursive partitioning.
+It is the statement of the solution to the component's problem.

 `pylint` requires doc strings so I use them.
 And I always lint my code before testing it.